luc-tielen/eclair-lang/README.md

 ## Features

-Eclair is a very minimal Datalog (for now).
+Eclair is a minimal Datalog (for now).
 It only supports the following features:

 - Facts containing literals (only integers are supported)
 - Rules consisting of one or more clauses.
 - Rules can be non-recursive, recursive or mutually recursive.

-It's **extremely alpha** software, not ready for real use.
-Right now it compiles to LLVM but still contains some bugs.
-Many edgecases are not checked yet (there is no semantic analysis yet for example).
+It's **alpha** software, not ready for real use.
+Right now it compiles to LLVM but expect there to be bugs.
+Some edge cases might not be checked yet.

 ## Roadmap